gustavovaliati/rpm-rfidplatform/README.md

 ## External software

 This source downloads and packages 'Node.js' and 'PM2' in a rpm file.
 Each of them have their own documentation and licenses.
-The RFIDPlatformServerPreparationPackage does not change rights or terms of 'Node.js' or 'PM2'.
+The rfidmonitor-server does not change rights or terms of 'Node.js' or 'PM2'.
 Any doubts about these external softwares should checked in:
 * Nodejs <https://github.com/nodejs>;